qe/lichess/README.rst

     - Invalid username

 lichess_ does basic error handling with invalid inputs (using Regex), but it does not account for valid inputs that do not exist.
-Here's a more explicit example:
+Here is a more explicit example:

 ``"jzq0wUnCYR"`` is a valid username (i.e. it can be registered), but at the time of writing this, there is no user by this name.
 As a result, the following code does not return everything:
 ::

-    from lichess import get_status
+    import lichess

-    myclient = Client()
+    myclient = lichess.Client()

     print(myclient.get_status("jzq0wUnCYR", "penguingim1"))